 The Japanese language is fascinating for various reasons, but one of the most striking – and challenging – aspects is its dependence on context.
 For those starting to learn the language, understanding this characteristic can seem daunting, but it is essential for effective communication.
-Contextualization permeates every aspect of Japanese, from word choice to grammatical forms, and reflects a cultural concern with hierarchy, respect, and social harmony.
+Contextualization permeates every aspect of Japanese, from word choice to grammatical forms, and reflects the cultural concern with hierarchy, respect, and social harmony.

 Let’s explore how context shapes communication in Japanese, why it is so important, and how learning it can enrich your understanding not only of the language but also of Japanese culture.

-Why Context is Essential in Japanese?
+Why is Context Essential in Japanese?

 Social Hierarchy and Formality